-If you follow publishing news like I do (I own a small publishing company that specializes in how-to guides) you have probably heard about Amazon’s misguided policy change from a few years ago that allowed third-party sellers of books to “own the buy box” on publishers’ book listings.
+If you follow publishing news like I do (I own a small publishing company that specializes in how-to guides and technology cheat sheets) you have probably heard about Amazon’s misguided policy change from a few years ago that allowed third-party sellers of books to “own the buy box” on publishers’ book listings.
 I predicted at that time that it would attract a wave of counterfeit books, which has proven to be true.
 But I didn’t anticipate another kind of cheater: Third-party book sellers passing off used books as new.

 Amazon opened the buy box to booksellers in 2017.
 It said that it was following the same policy that was used in other parts of its marketplace, which allows third-party sellers to control the buy box on product listings if they offer the product at a lower price than the official source, which is usually the manufacturer or distributor.